IP Subnet Calculator

 Potential subnet issues:

-If subnet has run out of addresses, use VLSM to redesign the network or implement a larger subnet.
+If subnet has exhausted addresses, use VLSM to redesign the network or implement a larger subnet.
+Verify DHCP scope aligns with actual subnet configuration.

 IPv6 Address Structure